theonejj/ansible-zfs_on_root/roles/zfs_on_root/README.md

     timezone_value: "America/New_York"
     ```

-5. Define ZFS Boot Pool Type Rules
+5. Define ZFS Boot Pool Type Rules (based on number of storage devices detected)

     * When one device is used, it is nothing special and no defined keyword needed.
 Leave it blank.
     * Two devices can only use a `mirror`, don't change it.